Felix Jones: Dallas Cowboys

-Looking to acquire a running back who could complement the bruising style of starter Marion Barber, the Dallas Cowboys selected Jones in the first round of the 2008 NFL Draft (22nd overall).
+Looking to acquire a running back who could complement the bruising style of starter Marion Barber, the Dallas Cowboys selected Jones in the first round of the 2008 NFL draft (22nd overall).
 The decision process for his selection was captured in the fourth season (2008) of HBO's Hard Knocks series.

 He signed a professional contract on July 26 for $10.53 million, with $7.67 million guaranteed, including a $3.57 million signing bonus.

 The expectations were high in Jones' rookie season; on his first rushing attempt in the NFL Jones ran for an 11-yard touchdown in the third quarter of a 28–10 victory over the Cleveland Browns.
 On September 15, during a Monday Night Football game versus the Philadelphia Eagles, Jones returned a kickoff 98 yards for a touchdown in the first quarter of a 41–37 win, which earned him NFC Special Teams Player of the Week.
 In his third professional game, Jones ran for a 60-yard touchdown against the Green Bay Packers on November 21.
 In Week 6 against the Arizona Cardinals, Jones tore his left hamstring.
 During his recovery process he also suffered a torn ligament in his left toe and was placed on the injured reserve list on November 20.
 In Jones' first year, he displayed an explosiveness that was difficult to defend for opposing teams.
+He finished with 30 carries for 266 rushing yards for an 8.87 yards-per-carry average and three rushing touchdowns.

 In his second season, Jones received more carries per game and against the New York Giants he rushed seven times for 96 yards and a touchdown.
 After never rushing for more than nine carries in a professional game, Jones reached the double digit mark against the Carolina Panthers, where he also had his first career start in place of an injured Barber, recording eight carries for 94 yards (11.8) and one reception for 20 yards, but also suffered a sprained PCL in his left knee during the third quarter that ended his day and would make him miss two additional games.
-Jones returned to action against the Atlanta Falcons, where he also started but was ineffective, registering eight carries for 36 yards and two receptions for six yards.
+Jones returned to action against the Atlanta Falcons, where he also started but was ineffective, registering eight carries for 37 yards and two receptions for six yards.
 Jones began to average over 10 carries per game after the week 13 game against the New York Giants.
 Against the Eagles, Jones rushed 15 times for 91 yards with a touchdown.
 In the regular season, Jones set a Cowboys franchise record in average yards per carry with 5.9 yards, the tenth most since the AFL-NFL merger.
-He finished the year taking the main running back role over Barber and recording 569 total yards in his last 6 games, while averaging 6.2 yards per touch.
+He finished the year taking the main running back role over Barber and recording 569 total yards in his last six games, while averaging 6.2 yards per touch.